coder123332/chatbubble-project/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-The app now includes a simple navigation bar that links to the Yungfika shop.
+The app now includes a button at the top labeled "Get Your FatLove Stickers Here" that links to the Yungfika shop.

 Currently, two official plugins are available: